13 things to know about chemotherapy

 Am I going to feel sick all the time?

 Not necessarily.
-We have very good medications now to control many of the side effects caused by chemotherapy, such as nausea and vomiting.
-Our goal is not to make you sick with treatment, but to make you feel better.
+We have very good medications now to control many chemotherapy side effects, such as nausea and vomiting.
+Our goal is not to make you sick with treatment but to make you feel better.

 Will I be able to have children?